Jakub Kucner

-Jakub Kucner (born 28 March 1988, Poznań) is a Polish male fashion model, actor, television presenter, personal trainer, social activist and Mister Poland 2017.
+Jakub Kucner (born 28 March 1988, Poznań) is a Polish fashion model, actor, television presenter, personal trainer, social activist and Mister Poland 2017.

 Life and career

 He was born on 28 March 1988 in Poznań.
 He graduated in cultural studies from the Collegium Da Vinci in Poznań.
 He also completed an acting course.
 Before pursuing a career in media and modelling he had worked at a sales department of a fitness club.
 He subsequently became a personal trainer.
 He appeared in such TV series as Barwy szczęścia (2013), Na sygnale (2016), Lekarze na start (2017), Zawsze warto (2019) and M jak miłość (2019).
 In 2017, he won the title of Mister Poland.
 In 2018, he represented Poland at the Mister Global in Thailand.
 He reached the final and received the title of II Vice-Mister Global 2018.

 In 2019, he took part in an entertainment show broadcast on Polsat Channel Dancing with the Stars: Taniec z gwiazdami.